Satyanarayana2416/Port_Scanner_Using_Python/README.md

-## 🔍 Port Scanner Using Python | RISE Internship - Tamizan Skills (Cybersecurity)
+## 🔍 Port Scanner Using Python | RISE Internship - Tamizhan Skills (Cybersecurity)

-This project is part of my internship at RISE under Tamizan Skills in the Cybersecurity domain.
+This project is part of my internship at RISE under Tamizhan Skills in the Cybersecurity domain.
 The tool is a lightweight, CLI-based port scanner built using Python.

 ### 🔐 Objective:
 Detect open TCP ports on any IP address or domain to support basic vulnerability analysis.